Local distinguishability of five orthogonal product states on bipartite and tripartite quantum systems: The proof of Theorem 1

-\textcircled{1} If the measurement outcome corresponds to the operator $|\alpha\rangle\langle\alpha |$ or $|\beta\rangle\langle\beta|$, the measured state must be state 4 or state 5.
-The measured state can be exactly identified by the second party since state 4 and state 5 are orthogonal on the second subsystem.

-\textcircled{2} If the measurement outcome corresponds to the operator $I-|\alpha\rangle\langle\alpha|-|\beta\rangle\langle\beta|$, the measured state must be state 1, state 2 or state 3.
-Thus the measured state can be identified by the second party since states \{1, 2, 3\} are mutually orthogonal on the second subsystem.
+\textcircled{1} If the measurement outcome corresponds to the operator $|\alpha\rangle\langle\alpha |$, the measured state must be state 1, state 2 or state 3.
+States \{1, 2, 3\} can be exactly identified by the second party since they are orthogonal on the second subsystem.